HONOR partners with Guinness World Records for a record-breaking moment captured on the HONOR Magic5 Pro

 HONOR Magic5 Pro Automatically Captures New GUINNESS WORLD RECORDSTM achievement of the Highest Between The Legs Slam Dunk with its all-new AI Motion Sensing Technology

-BARCELONA, Spain, March 1, 2023 /PRNewswire/ -- Global technology brand HONOR announced at Mobile World Congress 2023 that it has partnered with GUINNESS WORLD RECORDS TM to capture an official world record attempt.
-To celebrate the launch of the HONOR Magic5 Series, the two brands teamed up to challenge twice FIBA 3x3 World Champion and pro dunker Piotr Grabowski, a basketball player from Poland, to set a new GUINNESS WORLD RECORDS TM title for the Highest Between The Legs Slam Dunk.
+[Barcelona, Spain, March 3, 2023 /PRNewswire/ -- Global technology brand HONOR announced at Mobile World Congress 2023 that it has partnered with GUINNESS WORLD RECORDS to capture an official world record attempt.
+To celebrate the launch of the HONOR Magic5 Series, the two brands teamed up to challenge twice FIBA 3x3 World Champion and pro dunker Piotr Grabowski, to set a new GUINNESS WORLD RECORDS title for the Highest Between The Legs Slam Dunk.

-A spectacular showcase of skills and creativity, slam-dunking is a popular sport derived from basketball where a player jumps through the air to force the ball downward through a basketball hoop with one or both hands over the rim.
-The challenge took place in London, UK, and saw Piotr jumping to the staggering height of 3.2 meters to complete the slam dunk, achieving a new GUINNESS WORLD RECORDSTM title.
+The challenge took place in London, UK, and saw Piotr jumping to the staggering height of 3.2 meters to complete the slam dunk, achieving a new GUINNESS WORLD RECORDS title.
 The impressive feat was automatically captured using the HONOR Magic5 Pro's new AI Motion Sensing technology, which is capable of automatically detecting the highlight moment of a jump, thanks to AI machine learning, capturing the frame in ultra-high definition and clarity.

 "Sport enhances human spirit.
 We're delighted to have been able to record this breath-taking moment with our ground-breaking camera technology," said Ray Guo, Chief Marketing Officer of HONOR Device Co, Ltd. "By creating products that offer creative solutions, we want to motivate our consumers to unleash the magic within them all and strive to achieve extraordinary things."